Tzitzak

 Tzitzak (Τζιτζάκ; died c.
-750), baptised Irene (Εἰρήνη), was a Khazar princess, the daughter of khagan Bihar, who became empress by marriage to Eastern Roman Emperor Constantine V (r.
+750), baptised Irene (Εἰρήνη), was a Khazar princess, the daughter of khagan Bihar, who became empress by marriage to Byzantine Empire Emperor Constantine V (r.
 741–775).

 Etymology

 According to Gyula Moravcsik, Tzitzak is most likely a Hellenized version of a Turkic word descending from Proto-Turkic *čeček and cognate with Chuvash чечек and Turkish çiçek, all meaning 'flower'.
 However, Marcel Erdal notes that Constantine VII used tzitzak to denote the empress's garment and deems Moravcsik's idea that Tzitzak was her personal name "far-fetched".
 Therefore, Erdal thinks that tzitzak more likely described the colourfulness of the empress's garment; Erdal additionally reminds readers of Hebrew צִיצִית ṣiṣiṯ 'fringed Jewish ceremonial shawl' and ṣiṣiyoṯ 'fringes'.

 Life

-In 732, the Eastern Roman Empire was under threat of invasion from the Umayyad Caliphate.
+In 732, the Byzantine Empire was under threat of invasion from the Umayyad Caliphate.
 Seeking allies, Leo III the Isaurian sent an embassy to Bihar, Khagan of the Khazars.
 The alliance was sealed with the marriage of Tzitzak to Constantine V, son and junior co-ruler of Leo.

 Tzitzak was escorted to Constantinople for her marriage.
 Constantine was about fourteen years old, while Tzitzak may have been even younger as she would not give birth for eighteen years.
 Tzitzak became a Christian under the baptismal name Irene.
 Tzitzak's wedding gown became famous, starting a new fashion craze in Constantinople for male robes called tzitzakia.